 Kingdom Hearts 3D [Dream Drop Distance]: Sora is forced into this situation when put into slumber in The World That Never Was, being forced to confront all of the existences linked to his own.
 It also turns out that Riku, instead of merely entering the dream worlds, entered Sora's dreams of the dream worlds as a Spirit Dream Eater.

 If the player fails to meet a loan deadline in Recettear and loses Recette's shop/home, Recette, after a brief badending, wakes up on the day that the shop opens to find that it was all just a bad dream.
 Losing more than once would turn into this trope.

 Happens in Mario & Luigi: Dream Team if you get hit by one of Antasma's attacks when fighting him in the Dream World.
-Mario then ends up falling into a nightmare with Antasma chasing him through a death course before he wakes up and resumes the battle.
-It's also mentioned by a certain NPC as something that's very dangerous in general (the idea of falling asleep in a dream).
+Mario ends up falling into a nightmare with Antasma chasing him through a death course.
+He has to find the right portal to escape and resume the battle.
+This Trope is also mentioned by a certain NPC as something that's very dangerous in general.

 In The Nostalgia Critic's review of Full House, he reaches the end and awakes from a dream about the Olsen twins attacking him like the horrible spectres they are.
 He realizes he must have dozed off and tries to deliver his catchphrase ("I'm the Nostalgia Critic, I remember it so you don't have to") when he is suddenly attacked!
 By the Olsen twins!
 He wakes up with a start, and tries again...only to be attacked!
 After several more attempts he looks around nervously, says, "You know what I do and you know why I do it," and rushes off before he can wake up again.